aianov/reaxive/README.md

 use reaxive::prelude::*;
 use dioxus::prelude::*;

-// Use the reactive! macro to make components automatically update when store values change reactive! {
+// Use the reaxive! macro to make components automatically update when store values change reaxive! {
     #[component]
     pub fn CounterPage() -> Element {
         let store = use_counter();